 North Shore C.C. – 5th – 236 yards

 At the New York Seth Raynor design, the 5th hole is a lengthy 236 yards.
-The shot plays a little uphill and features a fairway front tier.
-Deep bunkers on both sides penalize wayward shots.
+The shot plays a little uphill with a fairway front tier and deep bunkers on both sides that penalize wayward shots.
 The green possesses two parallel ridge lines which create a subtle challenge.
 This is a common trick that Raynor used on many of his Biarritz greens.

 The fifth tee shot at North Shore C.C.

 Short of the swale, with the pin on the back plateau